highchair/artinruins-com/_property/united-traction-trolley-barn.md

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_

-The United Traction Electric Company built this imposing 2-story,brick-pier building as a street car depot and repair shop only six years after the last horsecars ran in Providence.
+The United Traction Electric Company built this imposing 2-story, brick-pier building as a street car depot and repair shop only six years after the last horsecars ran in Providence.
 The building has large blind arches, heavy granite lintels, and intricate corbelling.

 United Traction, chartered in New Jersey in 1893, bought out three smaller companies; the Pawtucket Street Railway, the Providence Cable Tramway, and the Union Railroad, the latter originally organized by the Spragues, Cranston textile mill owners, in 1864.
 Nelson Aldrich, United States Senator from Rhode Island, played a key role in the consolidation.
 Part of the capital was supplied by the American Sugar Refining Company and since Senator Aldrich had previously sponsored legislation to benefit American Sugar, the press raised serious questions about the propriety of the transaction.